-- A. A contract that provides health care benefits and that was issued before the effective date of this regulation shall be brought into compliance with this regulation by - (1) The later of: - (a) The next anniversary date or renewal date of the contract; or - (b) Twelve months (12) following June 1, 2014. - (2) The expiration of any applicable collectively bargained contract pursuant to which it was written. - B. For the transition period between the adoption of this regulation and the timeframe for which plans are to be in compliance pursuant to Subsection A, a plan that is subject to the prior COB requirements shall not be considered a non-complying plan by a plan subject to the new COB requirements and if there is a conflict between the prior COB requirements under the prior regulation and the new COB requirements under the amended regulation, the prior COB requirements shall apply.
+- A. A contract that provides health care benefits and that was issued before the effective date of this Part shall be brought into compliance with this Part by - 1.
+The later of: - a.
+The next anniversary date or renewal date of the contract; or - b.
+Twelve months (12) following June 1, 2014; or - 2.
+The expiration of any applicable collectively bargained contract pursuant to which it was written. - B. For the transition period between the adoption of this of this Part and the timeframe for which plans are to be in compliance pursuant to § 2.10(A) of this Part, a plan that is subject to the prior COB requirements shall not be considered a non-complying plan by a plan subject to the new COB requirements and if there is a conflict between the prior COB requirements under the prior regulation and the new COB requirements under the amended of this Part, the prior COB requirements shall apply.